Welcome to today's edition of the Rush 24-7 podcast.

 It seemed like those people had talent.

-It seemed like those people were choreographed.
+It seemed like those people were Corey Gripped.

 It seemed like they knew what they were doing.

-And they got it all done in and out in 20 minutes.
+And they brought it there that evening, they got it all done in and out, 20 minutes.

-Uh they seemed like seemed like they they were professionals.
+They seemed like they were professionals.

-Well, I just let me uh I look at I'm I'm really caught here because I want to unload, and that's just not the right thing to do here.
+Look, I'm really caught here because I want to unload, and that's just not the right thing to do here.

-I mean, nobody wanted to screw up last night, and everybody was I think trying their best.
+I mean, nobody wanted to screw up last night, and everybody was, I think, trying their best.

 I'm just not talking about the game.

-The whole thing to me was a.
+The whole thing to me was a this is not a super the injury reports.

 What injury reports?

-What do you mean what injury?
+What do you mean?

-You mean pre-game injury?
+What injury you mean pre-game injury?

-Well, I can't say the number of times a player is hurt on the field and they have to come out and stop the game, go to a timeout, and come back and timeout, and never learn what happened to the Porsche Lub.
+Well, I can't say the number of times a player is hurt on the field and they have to come out, stop the game, go to a timeout and come back and timeout and never learn what happened to the Porsche club, in some cases, not even learn who it was.

-I don't goad me.
+Don't goad me.

-You're in there goading me, Snerdley.
+You're in there goading me.

-Because I unloaded Snerdley.
+I unloaded Snurdly.

 Let me take a break here, folks, because we got all kinds of stuff happening on the program today.